yasir2000/openwrt-oldwiki-md/OlsrMeshHowto.rst

 Well OLSR is one of the routing protocol available for Mobile Adhoc Network(MANET) or rather is general terms a wireless Mesh network.The OLSR code developed by [http://www.olsr.org Andreas Tønnesen] is the best suited for our case.

-Actually if the objective is just to have a quick mesh you should be looking at Freifunk firmware or [http://trac.what-a-mesh.net/trac/ what-a-mesh] firmware which is openwrt+olsr.
+Actually if the objective is just to have a quick mesh you should be looking at [http://firmware.freifunk.net Freifunk Firmware] or [http://trac.what-a-mesh.net/trac/ what-a-mesh] firmware which is openwrt+olsr.
 But if you want to do it all your self which was as in my case you can follow the below methods

 __'''The Network'''__